8 Pro-Tips for Retreat Planning

 A happy customer is a well-fed customer.

-We cannot stress this enough; people want a variety of healthy food.
+We cannot stress this enough: people want various healthy food.
 This means the kind of food they need to or want to eat, whether it is gluten-free, vegan, or other.
-As retreat planners, we know if the participant does not like the food options, we are going to hear about it.
-Making sure participants have the food they enjoy is crucial to their enjoying the retreat.
+As retreat planners, we know that if the participants do not like the food options, we are going to hear about it.
+Ensuring participants have the food they enjoy is crucial to the retreat's success.

 Work with staff at the retreat center on meal planning.
-A great retreat center will get on the phone with you and go over every detail two weeks prior.
+A great retreat center will get on the phone with you and review every detail two weeks prior.
 Once you have information from your participants about any special dietary needs, pass this along to the retreat center kitchen staff.
-At Craigville Retreat Center on Cape Cod, the food is delicious with a focus on meeting special dietary needs.
-Highlands Camp & Retreat & Blazing Mountain Retreat Center, both in Colorado get rave reviews about the food
+At Craigville Retreat Center on Cape Cod, the food is delicious, with a focus on meeting special dietary needs.
+Highlands Camp & Retreat & Blazing Mountain Retreat Center, both in Colorado, get rave reviews about the food

 Work with a retreat center that understands how important food is to your participants and create a menu plan that suits your group's needs.
-Make sure there are no last-minute surprises by working closely with the cook or contact person before your retreat.
+By working closely with the cook or contact person before your retreat, you can ensure there are no last-minute surprises.

 Pro-Tip 8: Leading with a Relative Word